Press Brake Parts and Functions Explained

 Parts and Functions of Press Brake

-In order to define a common lexicon for this handbook, let’s briefly analyze the components of a press brake.
+To establish a consistent terminology for this handbook, let’s examine the key components of a modern press brake:

 Press Brake Structure Drawing